 The federal food code has required establishments to have a Certified Food Protection Manager (CFPM) for several years, and now it is a requirement in Washington for the first time after inclusion in the most recent update to our state food code.

-Unlike the other food code changes that took effect in 2022, food establishments have until March 1, 2023, to comply with the new CFPM requirement.
+As of March 1, 2023, all food establishments must comply with the new CFPM requirement.
 CFPMs must get certified through an American National Standards Institute (ANSI) accredited program.
 Washington Hospitality Association members can sign up for training and certification through our partnership with the National Restaurant Association and ServSafe.

 You can find more details and resources here.